CooperToons HomePage Dept. of Education Merry History CooperToons Books

 Yes, yes.
 We know that theoretically Joe can loose so many bets in a row that no matter how big his bankroll he'll get wiped out.
 But we want a realistic assessment.
 Not some preachy sermon on the hazards of gambling.
 So just how likely is it really that Joe will have those long sequence of losses in a row?

-One thing about randomness is it seems to have a lot of unexpected order.
-What shouldn't happen seems to happen more often than you might think.
+One thing about randomness is that what shouldn't happen seems to happen more often than you might think.
 So let's look at another betting session that is based on Joe's theory - and a session that actually does come about when performing computer - that is, the "difference engine" - simulations of playing the wheel:

 Spin Bet